 Indonesia was ranked 14 out of 43 Asian countries in the list of Safety Index Rankings in 2021.
 The country is a relatively safe country to visit, but just like in any country, make sure you are aware of your surroundings.
 Pickpockets may abound, and taxi and ATM-related scams may occur.

 In order to make the most of your tropical adventure safely, hire a private guide to whizz you through all the most interesting attractions.
-Having a local with you will not only assimilate you to the culture, but they can also recommend off-the-beaten path alternatives as well as suggest the best times to visit certain attractions.
+Having a local with you will not only assimilate you to the culture, but they can also recommend off-the-beaten path alternatives, as well as suggest the best times to visit certain attractions.

-Dos and Don'ts in Indonesia
+Dos & Don'ts In Indonesia

 Conclusion